 What was I thinking?

 I did have one thing though that had nothing to do with money- I had ambition.
-All I wanted to be better at video making, but I didn't know what that meant.
+Deep within me was a desire to be better at my craft, no matter what.
 I wanted it so badly that I was willing to leave my previous job and move to a city where I knew almost no one just to give it a shot.

 That hunger to get better carried me as I did the very best I could with every opportunity- small and large.
 Everyone I worked for could see my desire to improve, and I was so fortunate that they were willing to overlook the things I didn't know in order to help me get to where I wanted to go.